 (B) any person not otherwise a public utility that owns or operates in this state equipment or facilities for producing, generating, transmitting, distributing, selling, or furnishing electric energy to an electric utility, if the equipment or facilities are used primarily for the production and generation of electric energy for the person's own consumption.

-(2) Fabrication--To make, build, create, produce, or assemble components of tangible personal property, or to make tangible personal property work in a new
+(3) Fabrication--To make, build, create, produce, or assemble components of tangible personal property, or to make tangible personal property work in a new or different manner.

-(b) Sales tax applicable.
-The furnishing of natural gas or electricity is a sale of tangible personal property.
-All the provisions in the Tax Code, Chapter 151, applying to the sale of tangible personal property, apply to the sale of natural gas or electricity.
+(b) State and local sales and use taxes applicable.
+The furnishing of natural gas or electricity is a sale of tangible personal property and presumed to be taxable.
+All the provisions in Tax Code, Chapters 151 (Limited Sales, Excise and Use Tax), 321 (Municipal Sales and Use Tax Act), 322 (Sales and Use Taxes for Special Purpose Taxing Authorities), and 323 (County Sales and Use Tax Act) applying to the sale of tangible personal property, apply to the sale of natural gas or electricity.

 (1) residential use;